ajm-data/HR_analytics_company_department/README.md

 ### Individual Employee Deep Dive

-    See all the various employment history ordered by effective date including salary, department, manager and title changes Calculate previous historic payrise percentages and value changes Calculate the previous position and department history in months with start and end dates Compare an employee’s current salary, total company tenure, department, position and gender to the average benchmarks for their current position
+    - Show employment history ordered by date including salary, department, manager and title changes
+    - Calculate previous historic payrise percentages and value changes
+    - Calculate the previous position and department history in months with start and end dates
+    - Compare an employee’s current salary, total company tenure, department, position and gender to the average benchmarks for their current position